Monarch-High-School/MoHiGraphics/README.md

 import org.bvsd.mohi.*;
 ```
 ## Testing
-To test the methods create an instance of `MoHiGraphicsTester` and call the `.test()` method to generate a series of shape files.
+To test the methods, create an instance of `MoHiGraphicsTester` and call the `.test()` method to generate a series of shape files.

 ## Team Members
 - Stephen Buch